elipousson/streetmixr/README.md

 <!-- badges: end -->

-The goal of streetmixr is to provide access to the Streetmix API along with utility functions that support visualization of street segment data.
-Streetmix uses [the Axios library](https://docs.streetmix.net/contributing/code/reference/helpers) to support the following:
+The goal of streetmixr is to provide access to the Streetmix API.
+Streetmix uses [the Axios
+library](https://docs.streetmix.net/contributing/code/reference/helpers)
+to support the following: